Dynatrace/Dynatrace-AppMon-Chef/README.md

 **Note:** This recipe will work after installing the Server License (see `server_license` recipe).

+### server_users

+*Configures server user accounts.*

+This recipe creates/updates Dynatrace Server user accounts.
+The user account configuration is passed as node attributes.
+Please refer to the `.kitchen.yml` file for details.

 ### wsagent_package

 *Installs the Dynatrace WebServer Agent package.*